DVA-4/Eltro-MK3/README.md

   see `LICENSE-HARDWARE.md`

 ## Credits
-Built by [YOUR NAME].
+Built by Fabian Rieber 2026 (DVA-4).
 Digital emulation of the Eltro Tempophon concept;
 "itty-bitty bits, cross-faded" description of the segment-crossfade mechanism is Wendy Carlos's, describing the original hardware.